Craterocephalus eyresii

 Craterocephalus eyresii, the Lake Eyre hardyhead, is a species of freshwater silverside from the family Atherinidae which is endemic to the Lake Eyre basin in Australia.

+Until the late 20th century, this taxon was more widely circumscribed.
+After it was revealed to be a cryptic species complex, C.eyresii was split up into four species - apart from the Lake Eyre hardyhead proper, these are the Darling River hardyhead (C. amniclus), Finke River hardyhead (C. centralis), and Murray hardyhead (C. fluviatilis), each of the four being restricted to their namesake river basins.
+Until then, only the Murray-Murrumbidgee population had been comprehensively studied.
+Thus, until the 1990s, much of the published information which supposedly refers to "Lake Eyre hardyheads" actually refers to the Murray hardyhead.

 Description

 Craterocephalus eyresii is a small, drab yellowish-grey coloured fish with greenish-silvery underside, transparent yellowish fins, and dark melanpophores around a silver mid-lateral stripe.
 There are two dorsal fins which are widely separated with the first dorsal fin originating before the tips of the ventral fins and the anal fin origin lies directly underneath the origin of second dorsal fin.
 The caudal fin is forked.
 The fins are yellowish in colour.
 It attains a maximum total length of 10 cm.

 Distribution

 Craterocephalus eyresii is endemic to Lake Eyre and rivers to the south and west of it in South Australia.
 It also occurs in Lake Frome and its drainage basin in the northern Flinders Ranges as well as Lake Torrens and its tributaries.